7heo/cliient/README.md

 cliient
 =======

-A simple wrapper for ii
+A simple wrapper for ii, in 42 lines of bash.
+Work with only one channel at a time, no multiple buffers, no nothing.